-Allstate explains that there are two ways that your insurance company may value your personal property -- at actual cash value or at replacement cost.
+There are two ways that your insurance company may value your personal property.
+They can either value it at its actual cash value or at replacement cost.

 If you have replacement cost coverage, value your items at what it would cost to replace them today.
 For common household items and furniture, the best way to do this is to check the current retail price of the item or a substantially similar item.
 You can check prices in-store or browse the store's website for prices.